 INTP compatibility with other personality types

-1. INTP – ENFJ relationships.
+1. INTP – ENFJ.
 INTPs are attracted to the friendly, empathetic, and warm nature of ENFJs.
 ENFJs can help INTPs understand emotions, both their own and other people’s.
 ENFJs are attracted to the grounded, rational, and adaptable nature of INTPs.
-INTPs can help ENFJs see things from different points of views.
+INTPs can help ENFJs see things from a different point of view.

-2. INTP – ENTJ relationships.
-INTPs are attracted to ambitious, intellectual, and decisive nature of ENTJs.
+2. INTP – ENTJ.
+INTPs are attracted to the ambitious, intellectual, and decisive nature of ENTJs.
 INTPs are full of novel ideas and ENTJs can help turn them into reality.
 ENTJs are attracted to the original, easy-going, and down-to-earth nature of INTPs.
-INTPs can be the perfect sounding board for ENTJs because ENTJs hugely respect their intelligence.
+INTPs can be the perfect sounding board for ENTJs because they are often exceptionally intelligent.